avantrec/soco-cli/README.md

 Actions that make changes to speakers do not generally provide return values.
 Instead, the program exit code can be inspected to test for successful operation (exit code 0).
 If an error is encountered, an error message will be printed to `stderr`, and the program will return a non-zero exit code.
 Note that `sonos` actions are executed without seeking user confirmation; please bear this in mind when manipulating the queue, playlists, etc.

-If you experience any issues with finding your speakers, or if you have multiple Sonos systems ('Households') on your network, please take a look at the [Alternative Discovery](#alternative-discovery) section below.
+SoCo-CLI will try a number of approaches to find a speaker by name, which escalate in cost until the speaker is discovered.
+If SoCo-CLI seems slow to find speakers, please take a look at the [Cached Discovery](#cached-discovery) section below.
 You may prefer to use this approach anyway, even if normal SoCo discovery works for you, as it can be more convenient.

 ### Simple Usage Examples